Coin Values Moving with Precious Metals: Up-Dated 1/30/2023: Gold $1921 | Silver $23.65

-Coin grading services help take the guesswork out of determining your coin values.
+Coin grading services help remove the guesswork out of determining your coin values.
 You have taken your time and after comparing your coins to the grading images and looking up their values.
 You discover one of your coins is worth two hundred dollars or more.
-It is now in your best interest to engage one of the coin grading services to both authenticate and grade your coin.
+It is now in your best interest to engage one of the coin grading services to both authenticate and grade these higher value coins.

 There are fees involved, but if you feel your coins are valuable, it may well be worth it.
 It often surprises people how high the value a rare coin achieves.
 Additionally, the coin value charts demonstrate the wide range of values from one grade to the next.
 A small degree of difference in appearance can have a significant change in price.